 When GLK is in use, the MAC service primitives presented have an additional parameter: station vector.
 On an MA-UNITDATA.request, this parameter is a set of service_access_point_identifiers specifying the one or more GLK links that are to be used for this request.
 On an MA-UNITDATA.indication, it is a vector of exactly one service_access_point_identifier specifying the GLK link that carried this MSDU.

+When GLK is in use, the MAC service primitives have an additional parameter: MSDU format.
+On an MA-UNITDATA.request, this parameter indicates whether the supplied MSDU is in EPD or LPD format.
+If the format is inappropriate for the transmission that carries this MSDU per 5.1.4 (MSDU format), the STA must convert the format before transmission.
+On an MA-UNITDATA.indication, this parameter indicates the format of the received MSDU, which is known per the format rules of 5.1.4 (MSDU format).
+The MAC service user uses this information to parse the MSDU correctly.

 5.2.3 MA-UNITDATA.request

 5.2.3.1 Function